-See a list of publications on Google Scholar, Google Scholar Citations, ORCID, and ResearchGate.
+See Social Media presence on Facebook Twitter Linked-In You-Tube.
+See a list of publications below and on Google Scholar, Google Scholar Citations, ORCID, and ResearchGate.
 Also see MBA Research Report 2011, PhD Thesis 2015.

 News articles